 No. In order to subscribe to Fibre Phone you must agree to waive your rights under the Customer Service Guarantee.

 Yes, but only for small businesses or home offices that require only one line for normal phone calls.
-Business customers who require more than one phone line would still be able to provision one Fibre Phone line, but would need to look at the Business Voice products we offer in order to supply additional lines to the business (lines would be fed by the NBN data connection, not the analog voice port).
+Business customers who require more than one phone number would still be able to provision one Fibre Phone line, but would need to look at the BizPhone products we offer in order to supply additional phone numbers to the business.

 Yes, although there are some exceptions in very old phone handsets (rotary dial).

-Yes, Fibre Phone uses the same standard phone sockets (RJ-11) to connect handsets, however you will need to organise the rewiring of their internal phone wiring to the UNI-V phone port on the NBN Connection Box.
+Yes, Fibre Phone uses the same standard phone sockets (RJ-11) to connect handsets, however you will need to organise the rewiring of their internal phone wiring to the UNI-V phone port on the NBN™ Connection Box.
 If this is not done, you will not receive dial tone on any internal sockets besides the Connection Box's UNI-V phone port.
 As an alternative to having your house re-wired by an electrician - you may be happy with a cordless phone being plugged into the Connection Box.

 At this point in time, we are unable to move iiNet numbers to a Fibre Phone product.
-We may be able to port across other carrier numbers to Fibre Phone, please give us a call and we can look into keeping your existing number with Fibre Phone on the NBN.
+We may be able to port across other carrier numbers to Fibre Phone, please give us a call and we can look into keeping your existing number with Fibre Phone on the NBN™.